hgjlee/-art_prototype/README.md

 # Prototype 1
 [![Metaball Visual So Far](https://img.youtube.com/vi/BM3qe0Q5glw/0.jpg)](https://www.youtube.com/watch?v=BM3qe0Q5glw)

-* Mercury animation with metaballs to capture data movements from t-SNE
+* Mercury animation with metaballs to capture the data movements from t-SNE.
+This prototype uses high-quality lighting and rendering to produce a realistic virtual mercury object.
+The movement is generated dynamically in real-time according to the data input.

 Built with:
 * [Unreal Engine](https://www.unrealengine.com/en-US/what-is-unreal-engine-4)